dib-lab/2020-ibd/docs/main.md

 We included studies sequenced on Illumina platforms with paired-end chemistries and with sample libraries that contained greater than one million reads.

 We downloaded metagenomic fastq files from the European Nucleotide Archive using the "fastq_ftp" link and concatenated fastq files annotated as the same library into single files.
+We also downloaded iHMP samples from idbudb.org.
-We used Trimmomatic (version 0.39) to adapter trim reads using all default paired-end adapter sequences (`ILLUMINACLIP:{inputs/adapters.fa}:2:0:15`) and lightly quality-trimmed the reads (`MINLEN:31 LEADING:2 TRAILING:2 SLIDINGWINDOW:4:2`) (CITATION).
+We used Trimmomatic (version 0.39) to adapter trim reads using all default Trimmomatic paired-end adapter sequences (`ILLUMINACLIP:{inputs/adapters.fa}:2:0:15`) and lightly quality-trimmed the reads (`MINLEN:31 LEADING:2 TRAILING:2 SLIDINGWINDOW:4:2`) [@bolger2014].
-We then removed human DNA using BBHash and a masked version of hg19 (CITATION).
+We then removed human DNA using BBMap and a masked version of hg19 [@bushnell2014].
-Next, we trimmed low-abundance k-mers from sequences that have high coverage using khmer's `trim-low-abund.py` (CITATION).
+Next, we trimmed low-abundance k-mers from sequences that have high coverage using khmer's `trim-low-abund.py` [@crusoe2015].

 Using these trimmed reads, we generated scaled MinHash signatures for each library using sourmash (k-size 31, scaled 2000, abundance tracking on) [@brown2016].
 We selected a k-mer size of 31 because of its species-level specificity [@koslicki2016].
 A signature is composed of hashes, where each hash represents a k-mer contained in the original sequence; hashing k-mers to integers reduces storage space and improves computational run times when performing comparisons.
-As such, we use hashes as proxies for the k-mer sequences.

 Although we adapter, quality, and k-mer trimmed our reads, some erroneous k-mers were likely included in the MinHash sequences, especially for low-coverage sequences.
-Therefore, we removed all hashes that had abundance 1 when all signatures were combined.
+Therefore, we retained all hashes that were present in multiple samples.
 We refer to these as filtered signatures.

 ### Principle Coordinates Analysis